NSS-Workshops/agentic-ai/src/sections/iterative-development/02-cross-task-context-memory-bank/index.md

 Activate the memory bank for this project.
 You can use @/projectBrief.md file as initial context
 ```

-This command tells RooFlow to:
-1. Initialize the Memory Bank system
-2. Read your project brief
-3. Create the structured memory files
-4. Begin tracking context for future sessions
+This command tells RooFlow to initialize the Memory Bank system, read your project brief, create the structured memory files, and begin tracking context for future sessions.

 ## Understanding the Memory Bank Files